 Closes the currently active Wirecast window.
 If the window is a document, all of its Shot Editor windows are closed as well.
 If Wirecast is still broadcasting, you are asked to stop the broadcast.
 If the document has not been saved, you are asked to save the document before closing.

+Preferences

-Preferences Opens the Preferences window.
-If the Preferences window is already open, it is made active.
+Opens the Preferences dialog.
+If the Preferences dialog already is open, it becomes the active window.